FlexMeasures/flexmeasures/documentation/api/simulation.rst

 Resetting the server
 --------------------

-All power, price and weather data on the play server can be cleared using the following PUT endpoint (admin rights required):
+All power, price and weather data on the play server can be cleared using the following PUT endpoint (admin rights are required):

 .. code-block:: html